cognimatic/pr37/web/modules/contrib/civicccookiecontrol/README.txt

 * Add missing dependency on the CCC8 config service

 = 4.4.13 =
 * Restructure the render arrays and the twig template for GovUK submodule banner and details blocks.

 = 4.5.0 =
 * Update module to support drupal 10
 * Set required drupal core version to 9 || 10.
 * Update codebase to pass phpcs with Drupal and DrupalPractice profiles.
 * Fix various issues in the configuration form

+= 4.5.1 =
+* Update module to support CookieControl v9.9 adding Google Vendors in iabCMP property.

+= 4.5.2 =
+* Update module to support CookieControl v9.9 and TCF 2.2.